-FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
-Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined 1 default values for security attributes that are used to enforce the SFP.
-FMT_MSA.3.2 The TSF shall allow any subject, provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed 2 , to specify alternative initial values to override the default values when an object or information is created.
+FMT_MSA.3 Static attribute initialisation

+Dependencies: FMT_MSA.1 Management of security attributes

+FMT_SMR.1 Security roles

+FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.

+FMT_MSA.3.2 The TSF shall allow any subject, provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed2, to specify alternative initial values to override the default values when an object or information is created.